Companies that use Google Adsense

 The pain points center on maximizing revenue while maintaining user experience.
 Companies want to "maximize search monetization" and achieve "scalable and sustainable results."
 I saw repeated emphasis on finding "the right balance between Revenus Ads and Web Perfs" and implementing "data-driven strategies" for optimization.
 Several postings mentioned helping publishers and developers with "広告収益の最大化" (maximizing advertising revenue), revealing a strong global focus on helping content creators monetize effectively through programmatic advertising.

-👥 What types of companies is most likely to use Google Adsense?
+👥 What types of companies use Google Adsense?

 Company Characteristics